IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-encoding-formats.md

 ---
-    pagetitle: "What media file formats are supported by the recommended encoder?"
+   title:  "What media file formats are supported by the recommended encoder?"
     description: "What media file formats are supported by the recommended encoder?" service="microsoft.media"
     resource="mediaservices"